Opportunities within the 4-H horse project

 - Miniature Horses

-Challenged riders may compete in many categories.
-See the Horse Program Rule Book (Google Doc) for details.
+Riders with disabilities may compete in many categories.
+See the Horse Program Rule Book for details.

 - Horseless horse